 Other costs such as network development costs, provider contracting costs and other similarly related costs should be allocated to Columns 1 through 3 as appropriate, in accordance with SSAP No. 55.

-A reporting entity that pays any affiliated entity (including a managing general agent) for the management, administration, or service of all or part of its business or operations shall allocate these costs to the appropriate expense classification item (salaries, rent, postage, etc.) as if these costs had been borne directly by the company.
+A reporting entity that pays any affiliated entity (including a managing general agent) for the management, administration, or service of all or part of its business or operations shall allocate these costs to the appropriate expense classification item (salaries, rent, postage, etc.) as if these costs had been borne directly by the reporting entity.
 Do not report management, administration, or similar fees as one-line expenses.
 The reporting entity may estimate these expense allocations based on a formula or other reasonable basis.

 A reporting entity that pays any non-affiliated entity (including a managing general agent) for the management, administration, or service of all or part of its business or operations shall allocate these costs to the appropriate expense classification items as follows: